cyberphone/doc/security/java-crypto-integration.md

-## Integrating New Crypto Systems into the Java® Platform
+## Integrating New Crypto Systems into the JavaÂ® Platform
 _This short discussion paper illustrates two different approaches for integrating support for new crypto systems in the Java JCA/JCE subsystem, using BLS as an example.